genepattern/tfsites.CompareAcrossSeqsFromDNA/docs/v1/index.md

 ## Introduction

-`tfsites.CompareAcrossSeqsFromDNA` tool fills this need by taking in a multiple sequence alignment of two or more enhancers to map how sequence variation impacts function of TF binding sites.
-In biomedical applications, comparisons can be made between reference and alternate alleles that are associated with diseases or changes in gene expression.
-In biomedical applications, `tfsites.CompareAcrossSeqsFromDNA` can be used to determine which binding sites are lost, gained, or changed across genetic variants of enhancers.
-In evolutionary applications, `tfsites.CompareAcrossSeqsFromDNA` can be used to determine which binding sites are lost, gained, or changed within a particular clade of species.
+`tfsites.CompareAcrossSeqsFromDNA` takes in a multiple sequence alignment of two or more enhancers to map how sequence variation impacts function of TF binding sites.
+In biomedical applications, this tool can be used to determine which binding sites are lost, gained, or changed across genetic variants of enhancers.
+In evolutionary applications, this tool can be used to determine which binding sites are lost, gained, or changed within a particular clade of species.

 ## Methodology